 No. The Board does not provide housing for the internship program.
 Selected interns may find housing opportunities in the local newspapers, websites (for example, www.internsdc.com), or nearby universities.

-Due to the various areas of concentration in the research divisions, internship projects range from collecting data to applying theory.
+Due to the various areas of concentration in the economics divisions, internship projects range from collecting data to applying theory.
 Interns work under the direct supervision of an economist and generally with the assistance of a research assistant.
-Before the telephone interview, candidates are provided information about the project for which they are being considered.
+Before the telephone interview, candidates are provided with information about the project for which they are being considered.